mcfaddendavid/betalight-calibration/readme.md

 be done with the [NanoImagingPack library](https://gitlab.com/bionanoimaging/nanoimagingpack/-/tree/feature2-calreadnoise).
 (Scroll down for installation instructions.
 Requires python and numpy)

 For convenience we also wrote a GUI wrapper for the calibration routine specifically.
-For people who are unable to install python, we made a standalone build for Windows machines (x64) which can be downloaded from the [releases page](https://github.com/mcfaddendavid/betalight-calibration/releases) (download and extract [gui-calibration-tool-v0.5_x64.zip](https://github.com/mcfaddendavid/betalight-calibration/releases/download/v0.5_x64/gui-calibration-tool-v0.5_x64.zip).
+For people who are unable to install python, we made a standalone build for Windows machines (x64) which can be downloaded from the [releases page](https://github.com/mcfaddendavid/betalight-calibration/releases) (download and extract the zip file "gui-calibration-tool-vxxx.zip".
+The .exe file should run on Windows 7 and later.)
 Beware that this tool is in an experimental state and liable to change.

 https://user-images.githubusercontent.com/25613833/123278240-12184580-d507-11eb-8506-f74449989370.mp4